zalo/MathUtilities/README.md

 ### Bundle Adjustment
 My attempts at implementing [Bundle Adjustment](https://en.wikipedia.org/wiki/Bundle_adjustment) (an algorithm which attempts to solve for the relative motion between two camera images, given the motion of a set of feature-points between the images).
-It will converge when either position or rotation adjustment is applied, but not when they are applied simultaneously (not sure why...)
+The stereo-case now converges to a unique 6-DoF pose (in most situations).
+This implementation is highly parallelizable.

 ### Torque Extension for HingeJoints